seungjaeryanlee/endtoend.ai/_posts/2018-07-04-ai-for-prosthetics-2.md

             return self.env.step(action)
 ```

-You can check the source code of the wrappers in `/helper/wrappers.py`.
+You can check the source code of the wrappers in `/helper/wrappers/` directory.

 ## What's Next?

+[Łukasz Kidziński (@kidzik)](https://github.com/kidzik), the osim-rl project initiator and lead, kindly created [a page](http://osim-rl.stanford.edu/docs/nips2018/observation/) explaining the meaning behind each number in the observation dictionary.
+I plan to analyze the observation space and monitor the observations to see how they change throughout an episode.

 With the current environment, it is very easy for the agent to get stuck in a local optima.
 The reward is determined by the location of the pelvis, and the easiest way to move the pelvis forward is by thrusting the hip.
 However, as shown above, such "hip-thrust" action makes the agent lose balance.
 A good way to combat this problem is to customize the rewards.
 Adam Stelmasczczyk, a participant of the Learning to Run competition, wrote a [great article](https://medium.com/mlreview/our-nips-2017-learning-to-run-approach-b80a295d3bb5) about their team's "reward hacking" attempts.
 I will try to imitate their approach.

-Also, [Łukasz Kidziński (@kidzik)](https://github.com/kidzik), the osim-rl project initiator and lead, kindly created [a page](http://osim-rl.stanford.edu/docs/nips2018/observation/) explaining the meaning behind the observation dictionary.
-I plan to analyze the observation and see how they change  throughout an episode.

----

-*Thank you for reading!
-If this post helped you, please consider leaving a comment.
-It encourages me to write a better post next week :) Also, if you have any suggestions or questions, feel free to post them below.*